AliMaleky7997/AliMaleky7997.github.io/_pages/about.md

 experiences: false
 ---

-I am a Master's student supervised by [Dr. Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Dr. Marcus A. Brubaker](https://mbrubake.github.io/) in YorkU CVIL Group.
-During my master's, I have been a [VISTA](https://vista.info.yorku.ca/) Master's member and scholarship recipient.
-During my master's I am honored to have worked for [Samsung AI Center - Toronto](https://research.samsung.com/aicenter_toronto) as a Machine Learning reseach intern.
-I have also worked as a research assistant for [MDA](https://mda.space/en/) in the Neural Image Compression for the Next-Generation Space Camera project.
+I am a Machine Learning Engineer with a focus on its applications in computer vision.
+During my most recent experience at [EcopiaTech](https://www.ecopiatech.com/), I worked on a wide range of deep learning applications in computer vision including 3D reconstruction, novel view synthesis, generative models, multi-view object detection, and representation learning.
+Before that, I completed my Master's supervised by [Dr. Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Dr. Marcus A. Brubaker](https://mbrubake.github.io/) in YorkU CVIL Group, where I was a member and scholarship recipient of [VISTA](https://vista.info.yorku.ca/).
+I am honoured to have worked for [Samsung AI Center - Toronto](https://research.samsung.com/aicenter_toronto) as a Machine Learning research intern on generative models for camera image noise modeling during my Master's.
+Additionally, I contributed to the Next-Generation Space Camera project on Neural Image Compression as a machine learning research assistant for [MDA](https://mda.space/en/).

 Prior to my master's, I have completed my BSc at [Sharif University of Technology](https://en.sharif.edu/), Tehran, Iran.

-My research area revolves around deep probabilistic generative models, and computational photography.
+I'm keen on creating products to bring automation with a focus on computer vision applications.
-More specifically, I am interested in modeling and formulating the underlying hidden principles in 2D and 3D image data by utilizing the power and expressiveness of the state-of-the-art generative models.
+More specifically, I am interested in modeling and formulating the underlying hidden principles in 2D and 3D visual data by utilizing the power and expressiveness of state-of-the-art generative models and representation learning.

+I always enjoy connecting with new people, whether it's to explore collaboration opportunities, exchange ideas, or simply catch up on our daily experiences!
+If you'd like to chat, feel free to send me an email or connect with me on [LinkedIn](https://www.linkedin.com/in/alimaleky/).